-Description of measure The difference between arrival time and the time responsibility for the patients' care was transferred from paramedics to ED staff in an ED treatment zone.
+Description of measure The difference between arrival time and the time responsibility for the patient's care was transferred from paramedics to ED staff in an ED treatment zone.
 For more information, see Spotlight on Measurement: Measuring transfer of care from the ambulance to the emergency department available at bhi.nsw.gov.au Cohort description (numerator and denominator) All patients arriving by ambulance at hospitals with an ED which is included in Healthcare Quarterly and with records in the Transfer of Care Reporting System (TCRS).
-Further details (exclusions) Inclusions: • Matched records; those where the ambulance incident number and date can be identified in both the NSW Ambulance data and the ED data.
+Further details (exclusions) Inclusions: Matched records; those where the ambulance incident number and date can be identified in both the NSW Ambulance data and the ED data.
 Exclusions: Hospitals with fewer than 50 matched records in the quarter.
 Caution is advised when interpreting performance results for hospitals where transfer of care could not be calculated for more than 30% of total records because records were not matched or transfer of care time was missing.
-Data sources Transfer of Care Reporting System (TCRS) portal.
+Data source Transfer of Care Reporting System (TCRS) portal.
 The TCRS incorporates data drawn from the NSW Ambulance information system and from the EDDC.

-The time between arrival of patients at the ED by ambulance and transfer of responsibility for their care, for half of the patients, from paramedics to ED staff in an ED treatment zone.
+Median transfer of care time The time between arrival of patients at the ED by ambulance and transfer of responsibility for their care, for half of the patients, from paramedics to ED staff in an ED treatment zone.
 The other half took equal to or longer than this time.
-The time between arrival of patients at the ED by ambulance and transfer of responsibility for their care for 90% of patients from paramedics to ED staff in an ED treatment zone.
+90th percentile transfer of care time The time between arrival of patients at the ED by ambulance and transfer of responsibility for their care for 90% of patients from paramedics to ED staff in an ED treatment zone.
 The final 10% of patients took equal to or longer than this time.
-The percentage of patients who arrived by ambulance for whom responsibility for their care was transferred from paramedics to ED staff in an ED treatment zone within 30 minutes.
+Percentage of patients whose care was transferred within 30 minutes The percentage of patients who arrived by ambulance for whom responsibility for their care was transferred from paramedics to ED staff in an ED treatment zone within 30 minutes.
 The denominator for the percentage is the number of matched records with a valid transfer of care time.